Climate change and gender: Agriculture

 Strong gender norms around roles and access to resources in semi-arid regions often confine women-led businesses to climate-exposed sectors, particularly agriculture, but also limit the options women have to build resilience within their businesses.
 Despite these limitations and the need to addressing inequalities, women entrepreneurs can harness significant adaptive capacity and take advantage of new opportunities.
+According to research involving the private sector, businesses that have more women on their boards are more likely to increase energy efficiency, lessen their total environmental effect, and invest in renewable energy sources.

 In fact, a UN Food Agriculture Organization report shows that women farmers will be more affected by food insecurity due to climate change.
 Even though they represent 43% of farmers in developing countries, female farmers find it hard to compete with men farmers.
 This is due to their responsibility to be more present at home, and their limitations to market credit access.
 In addition to that, women don't usually invest more money in sectors that might increase agriculture productivity.
 An FAO dossier on Women and Agriculture reported in 2011 confirms that "The obstacles that confront women farmers mean that they achieve lower yields than their male counterparts...
 Yet women are as good at farming as men.
 Solid empirical evidence shows that if women farmers used the same level of resources as men on the land they farm, they would achieve the same yield levels."

 Increased inequalities

 Climate change and gender-based inequality go hand in hand.
-Climate change is a major global problem with far-reaching implications for the world’s population, particularly women and girls living in impoverished countries.
+Climate change is a major global problem with far-reaching implications for the world's population, particularly women and girls living in impoverished countries.
 Women and girls are disproportionately affected by climate change because they are often more dependent on natural resources and lack access to the same services and resources that men do.
 Climate change can lead to water shortages, food insecurity, and displacement, which can all increase the gender-based inequalities already present in many countries.
 For example, women are typically responsible for collecting water and firewood and managing the household, so an increase in extreme weather events or a decrease in resources can make these tasks more difficult and time-consuming.
 This can decrease the amount of time women have to pursue other activities, such as education or employment.
 Climate change can also increase the risk of violence and exploitation for women in vulnerable situations.
 Natural disasters can leave women and girls homeless and without access to safety resources, increasing their vulnerability to abuse and exploitation.
 Overall, climate change has the potential to significantly worsen gender-based inequalities in many parts of the world.
 It is essential that governments and organizations recognize the effect climate change has on gender equality and take steps to protect and empower women and girls.
 This may include providing access to resources, education, and support services, as well as developing gender-sensitive policies and programs to address the effects of climate change.